PyroIsDumb/dotfiles/README.md

 ## Base Hyprland installation with Hyperland Starter

-If you want to install only the core packages of Hyprland as a starting point for your Hyprland experiments please also try my Hyprland Starter script: https://gitlab.com/stephan-raabe/hyprland-starter
+If you want to only install the core packages of Hyprland as a starting point for your Hyprland experiments, I suggest you to use Stephan Raabe's Hyprland Starter script: https://gitlab.com/stephan-raabe/hyprland-starter

 # Some important key bindings